bmixonba/vpn-osint/ResearchPlan.md

                  |
                  \- DNS name

-analysis<- Apple some ML to answer some meaningful research question?
+analysis <- Apple some ML to answer some meaningful research question?

 synthesis<-

+# Methods